-FY 2022 Audit Report Submission Via Tiered Monitoring System
+FY 2023 Audit Report Submission Via Tiered Monitoring System

-The following guidelines are provided for the Fiscal Year 2022 Audit Submissions:
+The following guidelines are provided for the Fiscal Year 2023 Audit Submissions:

-- Board approved audits, copies of signed board minutes approving the audit, and management letters must be submitted to DESE via the Tiered Monitoring System.
+Board approved Audits, copies of signed board minutes approving the audit, and management letters must be submitted to DESE via the Tiered Monitoring System.
 The documents should be in Adobe searchable pdf format, version 11.0 or lower.
-The file description should easily identify the document, such as audit, management letter, or signed board minutes. - The board approved audit report must be uploaded as "Audit Documents (required fiscal audit)".
-The board minutes, management letter, and any corrective action plans must be uploaded as "Audit Documents (supporting docs)" in the file upload dialog box for the 2022-23 fiscal year.
+The file description should easily identify the document, such as audit, management letter, or signed board minutes.

+- The board approved audit report must be uploaded as "Audit Documents (required fiscal audit)".
+The board minutes, management letter, and any corrective action plans must be uploaded as "Audit Documents (supporting docs)" in the file upload dialog box for the 2023-24 fiscal year.
+Ensure the Year on the left hand navigation area under Functions also has the 2023-24 year shown.
 The file upload box will also require adding the contact information for the auditor before the audit report can be uploaded.
-(Use the global document repository (uploads) link under "Utilities" on the right side of the screen to upload the documents.) - The deadline for submitting audits is December 31, 2022.
-Failure to submit the audit in a timely fashion can result in the withholding of state aid. - Copies of signed board minutes and management letters may be submitted after the December 31 deadline.
-These documents should include all required signatures, which is a change from current practice. - The school, not the auditor, is responsible for ensuring that the audit, board minutes, and management letter are submitted to DESE in compliance with the provisions of the audit rule.
-With the change of audit submission via the Tiered Monitoring System, the auditor should not have access to this system and, therefore, not be able to upload the audit documents. - To minimize the need for subsequent audit corrections, schools are strongly encouraged to complete the following checklist prior to submitting the audit: - The pages of the audit have been compared to the Table of Contents and no pages are missing or out of order.
+(Use the global document repository (uploads) link under "Utilities" on the right side of the screen to upload the documents.) - The deadline for submitting audits is December 31, 2023.
+If the audit is not submitted by the deadline, state aid will be withheld and the LEA will receive a reduction in points on the Annual Performance Report (APR) for missing the statutory deadline. - Copies of signed board minutes and management letters may be submitted after the December 31 deadline.
+These documents should include all required signatures. - The school, not the auditor, is responsible for ensuring that the audit, board minutes, and management letter are submitted to DESE in compliance with the provisions of the audit rule.
+With the change of audit submission via the Tiered Monitoring System, the auditor should not have access to this system and, therefore, not be able to upload the audit documents. - To minimize the need for subsequent audit corrections, schools are strongly encouraged to complete the following checklist prior to submitting the audit: - Ensure Audit is the final Board Approved Audit and does NOT say DRAFT. - The pages of the audit have been compared to the Table of Contents and no pages are missing or out of order.
 Audits with missing pages may be rejected as incomplete. - The audit includes the auditor's signature and the date of the audit report.
 Audit reports that are not signed and dated may be considered a draft, not a final report.
 Draft reports will not be accepted in satisfaction of the audit requirement. - The ending debt balances in the audit report (reported in the financial statements and/or Notes to the Financial Statements) agree to the balances reported in Part IV, Long and Short Term Debt, of the Annual Secretary of the Board Report (ASBR).
 Any differences should be reconciled. - The audit includes the updated version of the Schedule of Selected Statistics, which is found on the School Audit webpage. - The data reported on the Schedule of Selected Statistics agrees to the corresponding data on the ASBR and MOSIS/Core Data.
-If changes to the ASBR and/or MOSIS/Core Data are needed as a result of the review, please revise and resubmit corrections as soon as possible and notify your auditor of any changes. - Submit/upload corrective action plans for federal and state findings in a separate document from the audit report. - The audit submission includes the district's Single Audit, if applicable.
+If changes to the ASBR and/or MOSIS/Core Data are needed as a result of the review, please revise and resubmit corrections as soon as possible and notify your auditor of any changes. - Submit/upload corrective action plans for federal and state findings in a separate document from the audit report.

+The audit submission includes the district's Single Audit, if applicable.
 There is no provision in the rule allowing the Single Audit portion of the audit to be submitted at a later date.